 - An income reference that will verify their employment status and salary

 Letting agent fees vary greatly, with some charging fixed prices and others charging fees on a sliding scale according to the rent (usually between 6% and 10%, although they can be as high as 20%).
 It may be tempting to simply choose the letting agent with the lowest fees, but it’s important to consider what you will be getting for your money.
 It’s all well and good saving a bit of cash, but if you end up doing more of the work than you had planned for then it might not be the best choice for you.

 Before you decide on a letting agent you should be crystal clear about what services are included for the price you will pay.
 Ask outright if there are any extra charges like renewal fees or additional one-off costs for things like your property photography.
 It’s always a good idea to speak to a few letting agents so that you can compare their offers to see which deal is right for you.
 Don’t forget to check with online agents too – you may well find that you get more for your money, as they don’t have the same overheads as their bricks-and-mortar counterparts.

 What Makes Them Stand Out?

 If you’ve narrowed your choice down to a couple of agents who offer similar value, ask them what makes them different from the others.
 It might be that they offer out-of-hours viewings that will make it easier for potential tenants to attend.
-It might be a quick turnaround when dealing with property maintenance issues.
+It might be a quick turnaround when dealing with property maintenance issues (read our guide on whether you should renovate your rental property as well).
 Or it could be something that benefits you, like having your tax return included in their property management package.
 These services all add value to their offering and should make it easier for you to choose one agent over another.